-In the pipeline systems, there may be a need for buffers which are usually seamless pressure vessels.
-Steels used for seamless vessels may have a UTS (Ultimate Tensile Strength) up to 950 MPa (ISO 9809 and ISO 11120).
+In the pipeline systems, there may be a need for "buffers" which are usually seamless pressure vessels.
+Steels used for seamless vessels may have an ultimate tensile strength (UTS) up to 950 MPa (ISO 9809 and ISO 11120).

-The engineering alloys used in critical locations should have high toughness levels in the fabricated condition and be relatively insensitive to welding problems, e.g., hard/brittle areas, microcracks, fissures etc.
+The engineering alloys used in critical locations should have high toughness levels in the fabricated condition and be relatively insensitive to welding problems, e.g., hard/brittle areas, micro-cracks, fissures etc.